milodubois/scientific-python/README.md

 ## timeline

 We expect to have this project completed within the next 30-45 days, moving toward an open-source EPUB and open-source web version immediately after validation.
-Followingly, we will use this curriculum in advanced graduate or introductory graduate-level curriculum.
+Followingly, we will use this curriculum in advanced undergraduate or introductory graduate-level curriculum.

 ## about the curator